Sonomika/sonomika/README.md

 - **WebM video recording**
 - **Live code editing** and custom AI templates

+## Installer

+The app installer can be downloaded for free from Gumroad.
+Link in bio.

 ## Contributing

 Report issues if you find any.
 Donations are appreciated.